Joshua Dreller, Sr. Director, Content Marketing @ Skai

 It’s safe to say that we’re well past “there’s an app for that.”
 In an increasingly digital world, it’s weirder when there isn’t a mobile app.
-As a result, digital marketing efforts have shifted more of the focus to downloads and lifetime value.
+As a result, digital marketing efforts have shifted to downloads and lifetime value.

 Let’s analyze the trends that have shaped mobile app marketing over the past few years and how savvy marketers have adapted to continue to create success even in the face of new challenges, like App Tracking Transparency (ATT).
 You can follow down the blog or jump to a specific section with our table of contents.

 Mobile app marketing is an avenue that brands take to drive customers to download and use their mobile apps.
-It doesn’t stop at getting a download; mobile app marketing includes campaigns that not only drive downloads but also retain users.
-Mobile app marketing spans the full lifetime of an app, and should focus on engaging users in both app stores and within the app itself once it’s been downloaded.
+It doesn’t stop at getting a download; mobile app marketing includes campaigns that drive downloads and retain users.
+Mobile app marketing spans the entire lifetime of an app and should focus on engaging users in both app stores and within the app itself once it’s been downloaded.

-The most obvious driver of better marketing strategies around mobile applications is the steady uptick in mobile device use.
-This graph from eMarketer shows the steady decline of daily television watching and an equally steady increase in daily mobile device use.
+The most apparent driver of better marketing strategies around mobile applications is the steady uptick in mobile device use.
+This graph from eMarketer shows a steady decline in daily television watching and an equally steady increase in daily mobile device use.
 It’s important to note that this graph is a projection made in 2019 (pre-pandemic), and it didn’t get everything right.
-It was right about there being an increase, and the market trends that followed are still relevant today.
+It was right about there being an increase, and the following market trends are still relevant today.

 More interestingly, this data reveals that users spent 78.4% of their device time in apps, a whopping 2 hours and 55 minutes of their day.
-The data proves that there’s plenty of value to be found in investing in a mobile app.
-Here are 3 things to keep in mind when you’re strategizing.
+The data proves plenty of value to be found in investing in a mobile app.
+Here are three things to keep in mind when you’re strategizing.

 Ten years ago, Apple’s App Store had approximately 500 apps.
-A company that built an app was a novelty, and many users would download it just to see what it did.
+A company that built an app was a novelty; many users would download it to see what it did.
 These days, there are upwards of 2 million apps in the App Store.
 Your customers have a lot of options.

-Here’s the good news: If your app provides value, your customers are more likely than ever to use it.
+Here’s the good news: If your app provides value, your customers will be more likely to use it.
 According to a recent study, consumers are downloading retailer’s mobile apps at double the rate of years past and conducting more in-app purchases.
 Specifically, 67% of consumers have downloaded a mobile app from a retailer within the past year.
 And further research shows that 57% have used a retailer’s app while in the store.

-Getting people to continue to use your app after they’ve downloaded it can be a challenge; about 80% of all app users churn within the first 90 days of downloading a new app.
-And while, of course, attracting new users to the app should be a priority, studies show that the top 20% of successful companies are the ones that focus on lifetime value, rather than last-touch metrics such as conversions and ROI.
+Getting people to continue to use your app after downloading it can be a challenge; about 80% of all app users churn within the first 90 days of downloading a new app.
+And while, of course, attracting new users to the app should be a priority, studies show that the top 20% of successful companies are the ones that focus on lifetime value rather than last-touch metrics such as conversions and ROI.

 You could call the beginning of the pandemic a peak for the mobile app market.
 While mobile app marketing certainly isn’t dead, a lot has changed since the data used in this section, which came out in 2020, was published.
 However, the boom showed marketers what works and what doesn’t in the mobile app game, and that information is no less accurate now.

 The most obvious advantage to increased phone use is more opportunities to capitalize on mobile applications.
-It also means that, to remain competitive, it’s important for brands to engage more with users using this channel.
+It also means that in order to remain competitive, it’s vital for brands to engage more with users using this channel.

 With more people downloading and using apps at this time, the opportunity for new brands to fast-track their success via the app channel during COVID-19 was a real trend.
 For challenger brands, it was an opportunity they must try to maximize.
 For category leaders, this was a threat to their dominance.